-Bullying is not tolerated at Madison Junior High.
+Bullying (including cyberbullying), intimidation, and harassment are not tolerated at Madison Junior High.
 We want students to feel safe while they are at school.
 If you feel you are being bullied or see someone being bullied, you should follow these steps.